MFlisar/MessageBar/README.md

 An Android Toast replacement, similar to the one seen in the GMail app.
 Multiple messages can be posted in succession and will be retained on screen rotation

-Customizable values:
+main functionality:

-* showing duration
+* display duration
-* disposing mode(automatic, button click)
+* disposing mode (automatic, button click)
 * without button or with one or two buttons
+* display left display time
+* extendable message typ
+* customizable message bar style

 Usage